RV AC Freezing Up in Jacksonville, FL

 medium

-Inspect compressor operation
+Inspect compressor and electrical connections

 high